Caney Creek Wilderness: Forest Composition & Biodiversity

+Trails & Access

 Access is free and open to all, however, visitors should expect near-complete solitude and very rugged, rough terrain.
 There are three trails within the wilderness: the Caney Creek Trail, the Buckeye Vista Trail, and the Tall Peak Trail.

 The Caney Creek Trail is a 9.6 mile out and back trail that generally follows the Caney Creek drainage and visits many biodiverse and old-growth forested areas.
 Water is abundant on this trail, but it often floods after heavy rains.

 The Buckeye Vista Trail is a shorter 4.7 mile trail that rises from the center of the Caney Creek drainage up to the top of Buckeye Mountain for views of the forest and surrounding landscape.
 The top of this ridge has reserves of old-growth oak and hickory forest.
 Half of the Caney Creek Trail, the Buckeye Vista Trail, and a short section of forest road can be combined to form a 10.5 mile loop.

 The Tall Peak Trail climbs 1,500 feet over 3.2 miles to visit a high mountain CCC tower outside of the wilderness.
 The tower overlooks the surrounding watersheds and wilderness.

 As with most wilderness areas, all trails are very secluded and offer no emergency services.
 They are rugged and only those prepared and physically fit should attempt them.